-Instructional Assistants as Substitute Pay Increase

-The state sets the daily rate at which Instructional Assistants (IAs) who serve as substitute teachers are paid (\$172.09 for 2022-23).
+teachers are paid (\$172.09 for 2022-23).
+This rate is based on the State Teacher A (Non NBPTS) Pay Scale at zero years of experience.
+In prior years, any IA who served as substitute would see a pay increase above what they are typically paid as an IA.
+Howeve Instructional Assistants as Substitute Pay Increase teachers are paid (\$172.09 for 2022-23).
+This rate is based on the State Teacher A (Nor NBPTS) Pay Scale at zero years of experience.
+In prior years, any IA who served as substitute would see a pay increase above what they are typically paid as an IA.
+Howeve as a result of recent significant local increases to IA pay, veteran IAs now make more tha \$172.09 per day.
+Proposed Funding We are requesting local funds to pay IAs an additional \$31 above the daily rate they earn a their current step on the IA pay scale.
+The \$31 is a projection to ensure that every IA receive at least the state-identified IA as substitute rate if the state increases the Teacher A-0 rate b 3 percent.
+If the state increase the \$31 additional pay and corresponding funding request.
+Strategic Objective Operational Effectiveness Area Systemwide their current step on the IA pay scale.
+The \$31 is a projection to ensure that every IA receive at least the state-identified IA as substitute rate if the state increases the Teacher A-0 rate b 3 percent.
+If the state increases the Teacher A-0 (Non-NBPTS) rate by more than 3 percent we will need to increase the \$31 additional pay and corresponding funding request.
+Strategic Objective Operational Effectiveness Description The state sets the daily rate at which Instructional Assistants (IAs) who serve as substitute teachers are paid (\$172.09 for 2022-23).
 This rate is based on the State Teacher A (Non-NBPTS) Pay Scale at zero years of experience.
 In prior years, any IA who served as a substitute would see a pay increase above what they are typically paid as an IA.
 However, as a result of recent significant local increases to IA pay, veteran IAs now make more than \$172.09 per day.

-We are requesting local funds to pay IAs an additional \$31 above the daily rate they earn at their current step on the IA pay scale.
-The \$31 is a projection to ensure that every IA receives at least the state-identified IA as substitute rate if the state increases the Teacher A-0 rate by 3 percent.
-If the state increases the Teacher A-0 (Non-NBPTS) rate by more than 3 percent, we will need to increase the \$31 additional pay and corresponding funding request.

-Description MOE Local

-Salary Increase \$ 297,000

-Total - \$ 297,000
+Budget Adjustments Proposed Funding their current step on the IA pay at least the state-identified IA a 3 percent.
+If the state increases scale.
+Th s substitu s the Tea ne \$ ute che 31 is a proj rate if the s er A-0 (Non ection to ensure that every IA receives tate increases the Teacher A-0 rate by -NBPTS) rate by more than 3 percent, Budget Adjustments Description MOE Local Strategic Objective Operational Effectiveness Budget Adjustments Description MOE Local Salary Increase \$ 297,000 Salary Increase \$ 297,000 Total - \$ 297,000 Total - \$ 297,000

-Legislative Impact

-Charter Schools

-In accordance with General Statute 115C-218.105, local current expense revenues are shared between the school district and charter schools serving students living within the county.
+Charter Schools Area Systemwide Description In accordance with General Statute 115C-218.105, local current expense revenues are shared between the school district and charter schools serving students living within the county.
 The increase depends on student membership of WCPSS students, Wake County students attending charter schools, and total local current expense revenues.
 The charter schools receive a pro rata share of county appropriation in local current expense fund (not portions of capital outlay or for the Crossroads lease), fines and forfeitures, tuition and fees, and red light camera fines.

-WCPSS estimates an increase of \$3.9 million due to charter schools in 2023-24, which is a 7 percent increase.
+Proposed Funding WCPSS estimates an increase of \$3.9 million due to charter schools in 2023-24, which is a 7 percent increase.
 We will include charter school payments as a potential risk since actual costs could be higher based on revenues and student membership in 2023-24.